AmadeusITGroup/spark-perf-gazer/README.md

 It can be registered as `Spark` listener via `spark.sparkContext.addSparkListener(...)`.
 It will then listen to multiple events coming from `Spark`.

-The event objects are collected in the form of `Wrappers` (classes like `StageInfo`, `SparkListenerJobEnd`, ...).
+The event objects are collected in the form of `Collect` (classes like `StageInfo`, `SparkListenerJobEnd`, ...).

-When the inputs are requested to `SparklEar`, all collected `Wrapper`s are inspected and transformed into `Input`s according to the type of `Wrapper`.
+When the inputs are requested to `SparklEar`, all collected `Collect`s are inspected and transformed into `PreReport`s according to the type of `Collect`.

-Then, all `Input` objects are transformed into multiple `Output` objects.
-A given `Input` can be transformed into multiple `Output`s using a `Serializer`.
-An `Output` is a type that represents the report unit shared with the end-user.
+Then, all `PreReport` objects are transformed into multiple `Report` objects.
+A given `PreReport` can be transformed into multiple `Report`s using a `Translator`.
+A `Report` is a type that represents the report unit shared with the end-user.

 #### Sbt